biga-ahk/biga.ahk/docs/README.md

 ## .cloneDeep
-This method is like _.clone except that it recursively clones value.
+This method is like A.clone except that it recursively clones value.

 #### Arguments